College is an exciting adventure: a time for new friends, new experiences, and new discoveries.

 firstname.lastname@example.org | Deputy Dean of Students and Chief of Staff: Koryna Bucholz

 UChicago’s Dean-On-Call Program ensures that a University administrator is available 24/7, responsible for providing students, family, friends, and community members referrals, information, and support.
-Whencalled upon, the Dean-on-Call will assist in providing emotional support, getting medical care or mental health resources, reporting a crime to the police, performing well-being checks, identifying community resources, adjusting living arrangements, helping to manage academic obligations, confidentially reporting concerns, and identifying community resources for legal assistance.
-The 24/7 service can be reached at 773.702.8181 and asking for the Dean-on-Call, or through the UChicago Safe app.
+When called upon, the Dean-on-Call will assist in providing emotional support, getting medical care or mental health resources, reporting a crime to the police, performing well-being checks, identifying community resources for adjusting to living arrangements, helping to manage academic obligations, confidentially reporting concerns, and identifying community resources for legal assistance.
+The 24/7 service can be reached by calling UCPD at 773.702.8181 and asking for the Dean-on-Call, or through the UChicago Safe app.

 The Office of the Bursar is available to assist students and families successfully manage their student account.
 They assist with tuition and fees information, billing and payment options, and provide online account services.

 UChicago’s Ombud Office consists of neutral representatives that offer informal and confidential assistance to students in resolving University related concerns, whether it involves another student, a staff member, an administrator, or faculty member.
 The Ombuds is independent of administrative structures, allowing for impartial and objective consideration of all sides of an issue and best judgment to identify options and strategies for resolutions.
 While not an advocate or lawyer, the Ombuds can advise students of their rights and responsibilities within the University while providing a safe space to explore concerns that arise.